Jam

 Wellness

-Seneca, a Roman Philosopher in the first century AD, had said:
+Seneca, a renowned Roman Philosopher from the first century AD, once wisely said:

 Take a moment to see yourself in a position of what it would look like when you are surfing a barrel in Indonesia, or spending time with your family, or dripping sweat at the squat rack after a heavy workout, or enjoying a healthy meal you made with friends or family.
 These visual cues help stimulate and reinforce your idea of why you set the goal in the first place and can be that deciding push between staying in bed or pursuing your dream.